Noise-robust proofs of quantum network nonlocality: Discussion

-\emph{Acknowledgements.---} We thank Wolgang D\"ur for discussions.
+\emph{Acknowledgements.---} We thank Wolfgang D\"ur for discussions at the early stage of this project, and Victor Gitton for useful comments on the first version of the paper.
 We acknowledge financial support from the Swiss National Science Foundation (project 2000021 and NCCR SwissMAP) and by the Swiss Secretariat for Education, Research and Innovation (SERI) under contract number UeM019-3.

 \onecolumngrid